Azure-Readiness/HOL-ConnectingApplications/HOL.md

 Estimated time to complete this lab: **45 minutes**.

 <a name="Exercise1"></a>
-### Exercise 1: Creating a SQL Server VM ###
+### Exercise 1: Creating a SQL Server Virtual Machine ###

-In this exercise, you will create a new Virtual Machine with SQL Server and configure a public endpoint in order to access it remotely.
+In this exercise, you will create a new Virtual Machine with SQL Server and configure a public endpoint to access it remotely.

 <a name="Ex1Task1"></a>
-#### Task 1 - Creating a VM Using Windows Azure Portal ####
+#### Task 1 - Creating a Virtual Machine Using the Windows Azure Portal ####

 In this task, you will create a new Virtual Machine using the Windows Azure Portal.